sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

     <img src="./filters_legacy.png"/>
 </jumbo>

-We studied a couple of different interaction models for filters and analyzed the pros and cons of each one related to the problems we found in the current solutions.
+We studied different interaction models for filters and analyzed the pros and cons of each one related to the problems we found in the current solutions.

 <jumbo>
     <img src="./table_filter_interactions.png"/>